Lake Ohrid is one of those places of the earth that make you feel as if something fateful awaits you.

 ‘The otherworldly lakes represent something complete and redemptive… Where the Balkans are so frequently made an archetype of easy fragmentation… the lakes create “an exhilaration of wholeness”… The compelling blend of memoir, history and travelogue into which these ideas are turned is a poignant, powerful argument to overcome our obsession with difference.
 The book’s architecture seamlessly weaves its multiple perspectives, gathered from distant family members, monks, fishermen, widows, outsiders and survivors… Together, they form a haunting and elegant whole with a vehement message at its core: “Lake and mountain were one.
 The world, when left alone, was one.”
 The Arts Desk

-‘It is impossible to study the maps in Kapka Kassabova’s blend of memoir, political and cultural history without feeling [the lakes’] lure…’ Prospect Magazine
+‘It is impossible to study the maps in Kapka Kassabova’s blend of memoir, political and cultural history without feeling [the lakes’] lure…Lyrical prose produces startlingly clear images, but there is also dialogue with guides, carpet-sellers, ex-political prisoners.
+Kassabova interweaves her own memories with those of previous writers.’
+Prospect Magazine

 ‘Enlightening, surprising and elegiac… very much in the vein of Sebald.
-It ducks and dives from topic to topic, finding strange connections and hidden stories… the book is interspersed with poetry and snippets of novels from the regions, and it is a joy to read a work where you actually learn something… a very elegantly written book.
-A lot of this book is concerned with the psychic – the psychotic – nature of despotism….
-The actual descriptions of the lakes are written with a filigree grace, unostentatious, not overly “poetic”, and with a sharp eye for telling detail… I always like books that I leave feeling bigger on the inside, and Kassabova certainly achieves that.’
+It ducks and dives from topic to topic, finding strange connections and hidden stories… the book is interspersed with poetry and snippets of novels from the region, and it is a joy to read a work where you actually learn something… a very elegantly written book.
+A lot of [it] is concerned with the psychic – the psychotic – nature of despotism….
+The actual descriptions of the lakes are written with a filigree grace, unostentatious … with a sharp eye for telling detail… I always like books that I leave feeling bigger on the inside, and Kassabova certainly achieves that.’
 Stuart Kelly, Scotland on Sunday

 Book cover photography by Anthony Georgieff